 Please visit the Kindergarten page for more information

 Kindergarten Registration is now available on-line.
-Prior to registering, please click on the Find My School http://www.hwdsb.on.ca/find/ to confirm that R.A.
+Prior to registering, please click on the Find a School to confirm that R.A.
 Riddell is your catchment school.
-Next you can click on the HWDSB Kindergarten ONLINE Registration is now open blue box on the right side of the Kindergarten page above.
+Next you can scroll and select “Register for Kindergarten”.
 This will walk you through the registration.
 After registering, you will need to bring 2 items to the office before your registration is complete.

 - birth certificate or passport and Residence card if applicable

 - proof of address (utility bill, mortgage, lease)